jsk1107/coco_utils/README.md

 # coco_utils

-You can easily modify category and annotation information of coco data format.
-Also, it can be separated into train, val, and test from one coco data format.
+When pre-processing and post-processing image, sometimes you need to add, adjust, or remove categories in the coco json file.
+Also, train, val, and test should be separated from one json file. coco_utils is a module that provides these functions.

+Using this, you will be able to process coco json files easily.

 ## Install
 You only need to install the pycocotools.